 Security is an important part of a home wireless network, as well as public WiFi hot spots.
 If you set your router to create an open hot spot, anyone who has a wireless card will be able to use your signal.
 Most people would rather keep strangers out of their network, though.
 Doing so requires you to take a few security precautions.

 It's also important to make sure your security precautions are current.
 The Wired Equivalency Privacy (WEP) security measure was once the standard for WAN security.
 The idea behind WEP was to create a wireless security platform that would make any wireless network as secure as a traditional wired network.
 But hackers discovered vulnerabilities in the WEP approach, and today it's easy to find applications and programs that can compromise a WAN running WEP security.
 It was succeeded by the first version of WiFi Protected Access (WPA), which uses Temporal Key Integrity Protocol (TKIP) encryption and is a step up from WEP but is also no longer considered secure.

-To keep your network private, you can use one or both of the following methods:
+To keep your network private, you can use one or more of the following methods:

-Wireless networks are easy and inexpensive to set up, and most routers' Web interfaces are virtually self-explanatory.
-For more information on setting up and using a wireless network, check out the links on the next page.
+Wireless networks are easy and inexpensive to set up, and most routers' web interfaces are virtually self-explanatory.
+For more information on setting up and using a wireless network, check out the links that follow.